What is JARDIANCE?

 What should I tell my doctor before using JARDIANCE?

-Tell your doctor if you have kidney problems.
+- Tell your doctor if you have kidney problems.
 Your doctor may do blood tests to check your kidneys before and during your treatment with JARDIANCE.
-Also tell your doctor if you: have liver problems, have a history of urinary tract infections or problems with urination, have any other medical conditions, are pregnant or planning to become pregnant.
+Also tell your doctor if you have liver problems; have a history of urinary tract infections or problems with urination; are going to have surgery; are eating less due to illness, surgery, or a change in your diet; have or have had problems with your pancreas, including pancreatitis or surgery on your pancreas; drink alcohol very often, or drink a lot of alcohol in the short term (“binge” drinking); have any other medical conditions; are pregnant or planning to become pregnant.
 It is unknown if JARDIANCE will harm your unborn baby.
 Tell your doctor if you are breastfeeding, or plan to breastfeed.
 It is unknown if JARDIANCE passes into your breast milk.

 What are other possible side effects of JARDIANCE?